lidialuq/FYS-STK4155/Project2/README.md

 ## Project Description

 The aim of this project was to compare common regression methods with the MLP Feedforward Neural Network when applied to a regression problem, as well as to compare logistic regression method with the MLP Feedforward Neural Network when applied to a classification problem.
-See the report for detailed explanationof the scope of this project.
+See the report for detailed explanation of the scope of this project.

 ## Prerequisites